harbs20/Mac-Speedrunning-Tools/README.md

 # MST

-MST combines BetterNBB, WindowBackdrop, Better Piechart, and MACrosshair into one black-and-white macOS control app.
+MST combines BetterNBB, WindowBackdrop, Better Piechart, MACrosshair, and Key Rebinder into one app.

+Current version: 2.0.0
+MST 2.0.0 adds Key Rebinder with visual keyboard and mouse remapping through Karabiner Elements, per-preset hotkeys, light mode, a new settings window, and a new upgraded Better Piechart.

 ## Requirements

 - macOS 14 or newer
-- Apple Swift toolchain for source installs or local builds
+- Apple Swift toolchain (Optional: for source installs or local builds)
 - Accessibility permission for global keybinds while another app is focused
 - Screen Recording permission for screen-capture based overlays such as Better Piechart
+- Karabiner-Elements for Key Rebinder

-If macOS blocks the app the first time you open it, right-click the app and choose **Open**.
+If macOS blocks the app the first time you open it, right-click the app and choose **Open**, or you can go to System Settings -> Privacy and Security, scroll all the way down, and open the app from there.

 ## Installation

 ### DMG release

-1. Open `MST-<version>-macOS.dmg`.
+1. Open `MST-<version>-macOS.dmg.zip`.
 2. Drag `MST.app` to `Applications`.
 3. Open the app from `Applications`.
-4. Grant Accessibility or Screen Recording permissions if macOS asks.
+4. Grant Accessibility or Screen Recording permissions if MST asks.

 ### Source installer ZIP

 1. Unzip `MST-<version>-source-installer.zip`.
 2. Double-click `compile_and_install.command`.
 3. The installer builds the app from the included `README.md`, `Package.swift`, and `Sources/` folder, installs it into `Applications`, and opens it.
+4. Move the file into the trash.

 ### Build from source